joyroy9454/customer-analysis/README.md

 This project was created as part of a portfolio demonstration for data analysis and visualization work.

-For questions or feedback about this project, please refer to the project documentation or contact the repository maintainer.

 The visualizations above provide a comprehensive overview of the customer churn analysis, highlighting key patterns and insights that can inform business decisions.